Centralisers of formal maps: Introduction

 \subsection{Main Results}

-\begin{theorem} Let $K$ be an integral domain with identity having characteristic zero, and suppose $g\in\G$ is tangent to the identity and not equal to the identity.
+\begin{theorem} Let $K$ be a field of characteristic zero, and suppose $g\in\G$ is tangent to the identity and not equal to the identity.
 Then there is an injective homomorphism from $(K,+)$ into the centraliser of $g$ in $\G$. \end{theorem} \begin{theorem} Let $K$ be an integral domain with identity having finite characteristic $c$, and suppose $g\in\G$ is tangent to the identity and not of finite order.
-Then there is an homomorphism from $(\Z_c,+)$, the additive group of the $c$-adic integers, into the centraliser of $g$ in $\G$, and the image of this homomorphism is uncountable. \end{theorem} Combining these, we have our main conclusion: \begin{theorem}[Main Result] Let $K$ be an integral domain with identity, which is either of finite characteristic or is uncountable.
+Then there is an homomorphism from $(\Z_c,+)$, the additive group of the $c$-adic integers, into the centraliser of $g$ in $\G$, and the image of this homomorphism is uncountable. \end{theorem} Combining these, we have our main conclusion: \begin{theorem}[Main Result] Let $K$ be an integral domain with identity, which is either of finite characteristic or is an uncountable field.
 Let $d\in\N$, and let $\G$ be the group of formal self-maps of $K^d$ fixing zero.
 Then each element of $\G$ tangent to the identity has uncountable centraliser in $\G$. \end{theorem}

 These results are not new in dimension $d=1$.
 See \cite{OFS, Lubin1, Lubin2}.